 Are you prepared in the event your return to the US is delayed?
 It may be necessary to procure additional lodging nights and rebook transportation if your return trip is delayed.

 Change in Circumstance After Authorization

-If travel plans are adjusted after suthorization has been granted, the traveler or program/activity sponsor is responsible for contacting the ITSC to discuss conditions.
+If travel plans are adjusted after authorization has been granted, the traveler or program/activity sponsor is responsible for contacting the ITSC to discuss conditions.

-If there is a change in circumstances – in terms of the proposed itinerary, the critical nature of the trip, or the health, safety, or security climate of the country or region of interest – either prior to or after departure, the University retains the right to withdraw authorization and/or require return to the U.S.
+If there is a change in circumstances – in terms of the proposed itinerary, the critical nature of the trip, or the health, safety, or security climate of the destination country or region – either prior to or after departure, the University may withdraw authorization and/or require return to the U.S.